 Note to tenderers: The successful tenderer will be responsible for ensuring that it is registered in accordance with the requirements of the GST Act (as amended).
 Tenderers who are non-residents of Australia and are not currently registered for GST, are advised to obtain independent advice on whether they will be required to be registered for GST purposes in accordance with the GST Act.

-If the successful tenderer fails to quote an A.B.N. in its dealings with the Commonwealth, the Commonwealth may be required to withhold a percentage of all payments under any resultant Contract in accordance with Australian taxation legislation.
+If the successful tenderer fails to quote an ABN in its dealings with the Commonwealth, the Commonwealth may be required to withhold a percentage of all payments under any resultant Contract in accordance with Australian taxation legislation.

 Tenderers are to submit their tendered prices inclusive of all overseas taxes, duties and charges and all Australian (Federal, State and local Government) taxes, duties and charges that are applicable at the Base Date, including GST and customs duty.